KonkimallaChandraPrakash/pix2pix/README.md

 ## Color to Binary
 Left Image is Color Image

-Middle Image is color to binary networks output
+Middle Image is color to binary network's output

 Right Image is Ground Truth
 ![color_to_bnary](git_color_bin.png)

 # Dataset Preperation
-Moving forward we prepared the dataset for this problem by using voting technique for every pixel by Otsu's, Kittler, Niblack and Sauvola binarized images.Original Images are taken from BSDS300.
+Moving forward, we prepared the dataset for this problem by using voting technique for every pixel by Otsu's, Kittler, Niblack and Sauvola binarized images.Original Images are taken from BSDS300.

 ![dataset](git_dataset.png)